motech/modules/docs/source/ivr.rst

 Initiating an outbound call via an API call
 -------------------------------------------

-    Module writers can use the :java:ref:`org.motechproject.ivr.service.OutboundCallService.initiateCall` method.
+    Module writers can use the :java:ref:`org.motechproject.ivr.service.OutboundCallService` ``initiateCall`` method.

 Initiating an outbound call via a REST call